 1.“Managing cyber risk is part of the cost of doing business”

 Andreas Pankow noted the inherent risks in the corporate strategy element of expansion – whether vertical or horizontal – from an M&A transaction to onboarding a new vendor – and the need to allocate resources to address the risks.
-In the context of third-party due diligence and managing vendor risk, Dr. Maya Bundt noted it is important to identify those vendors who are critical for the business’ operational continuity, assess their supply chains and have a view of their vendors.
-Whilst it was acknowledged that this is a daunting and challenging task, particularly for organisations with multiple vendors in the tens of thousands (which is often the case in larger multinationals), this is an essential security requirement.
-Andreas Pankow shared his view that there is no such thing as a trusted vendor, and accordingly each business must define and enforce its own risk criteria to determine which vendors it decides to interact with, and with whom it will share systems and data.
-Susanne Gnädinger also noted the complexity of third-party due diligence in the context of multiple vendors and stressed the importance of prioritisation in terms of their criticality.
+In the context of third-party due diligence and managing vendor risk, Dr. Maya Bundt noted it is important to identify those vendors who are critical for the business’ operational continuity, assess their supply chains, and have a view of their vendors.
+Whilst it was acknowledged that this is a daunting and challenging task, particularly for organizations with multiple vendors in the tens of thousands (which is often the case in larger multinationals), this is an essential security requirement.
+Andreas Pankow shared his view that there is no such thing as a trusted vendor, and accordingly, each business must define and enforce its own risk criteria to determine which vendors it decides to interact, with and with whom it will share systems and data.
+Susanne Gnädinger also noted the complexity of third-party due diligence in the context of multiple vendors and stressed the importance of prioritization in terms of their criticality.

-A risk culture exists whether an organization realises it or not, and must be studied in the wider organisational cultural context.
+A risk culture exists whether an organization realizes it or not, and must be studied in the wider organizational cultural context.
 A company culture in which people are encouraged to ‘speak up’ if they notice something that could potentially cause harm to the business or risk the business’ continuity, or in which making mistakes is understood as something we all do – creates a healthy risk culture.
-Such cultures provide a business with a head start opportunity to trouble-shoot a potential problem before it becomes an incident for crisis management.
-Boards and management play a critical role in creating such an organisational culture.
-They must lead by example and ‘walk the talk’ when it comes to modeling security values and behaviours.
-This means that Boards and management must demonstrate that they take cyber risk seriously and make cyber resilience part of their organisation’s DNA, including by rewarding and incentivising behaviours that promote strong cyber hygiene, such as encouraging the reporting of risks, not making people feel guilty about having made mistakes, using regular feedback loops, and rewarding employees who identify vulnerabilities in the business before attackers do.
+Such cultures provide a business with a head start opportunity to troubleshoot a potential problem before it becomes an incident for crisis management.
+Boards and management play a critical role in creating such an organizational culture.
+They must lead by example and ‘walk the talk’ when it comes to modeling security values and behaviors.
+This means that Boards and management must demonstrate that they take the cyber risk seriously and make cyber resilience part of their organization’s DNA, including by rewarding and incentivizing behaviors that promote strong cyber hygiene, such as encouraging the reporting of risks, not making people feel guilty about having made mistakes, using regular feedback loops, and rewarding employees who identify vulnerabilities in the business before attackers do.